 The survey includes 111 questions about health, safety and behavioral health factors.
-School districts may choose to remove questions that could be sensitive to some communities (sexual behavior and suicide) or add up to 10 questions that are important to their community.
+School districts choose whether to include suicide and sexual behavior questions.

 Student participation in the OHYES! is completely voluntary and anonymous.